brendanhasz/probflow/Sketch.md

 Should have some way to set priors?
 And the layers and models and everything should have sensible default priors (like normal dist w/ mu=0 and sig=1)

+## Keeping track of the loss
+in build() will have to compute the log_loss and set self.log_loss to that and when computing that, make sure to add the losses of all children too Still have to figure out whether the -elbo loss is just the log posterior prob, or do we need to add the kl term?

 ## Evaluation of the posterior
 Then should also have ways to draw from posterior dist,eg